netimen/android-modules/README.md

-# android-modules
+# Android Modules
-A library allowing to split large classes into several independent modules
+A library allowing to split large classes into several independent modules.
+This is especially useful when we have some activity or fragment heavily using a single UI item such as [WebView](https://developer.android.com/reference/android/webkit/WebView.html) or [MapView](https://developer.android.com/reference/com/google/android/gms/maps/MapView.html) and performing several logically independent tasks on them.

+**Android Modules** offer a simple way to split the code into several independent units (let's call them *submodules*).
+Benefits are:
+ 1. Code readability and maintainability is improved
+ 2. Code reuse
+ 3. We can easily combine submodules, replace them or turn them off, so we can provide several "flavors" of the functionality

 ```java
 @EModule(submodules={UrlLoadModule.class, FindInPageModule.class})